clr2of8/DeployREMnux/README.md

 ## Watch for Orphaned Resources that may cost you money unnecessarily

-Always keep an eye on Amazon console (https://console.aws.amazon.com/ec2) as you run these scripts to watch for orphaned instances, volums, etc, killing them manually if necessary to avoid additional charges.
+Always keep an eye on the Amazon console (https://console.aws.amazon.com/ec2) as you run these scripts to watch for orphaned instances, volumes, etc, killing them manually if necessary to avoid additional charges.
 You must change to the region where the resources were created (N. Virginia), in order to see them.